ankit-rathi/Data-AI-Visual-Notebook/content/0A_Preface.md

 Over the past decade, organizations have invested heavily in data platforms, analytics systems, and artificial intelligence.
 Dashboards have multiplied.
 Machine learning models have entered production.
 Large language models now assist daily workflows.

-Yet one question persists:
+Yet one question remains unresolved:

 Are decisions actually improving?

 Metrics often rise without meaningful behavioral change.
-Models perform well offline but degrade in real environments.
-Dashboards are accessed but not fully trusted.
-AI systems are built, yet measurable economic value remains difficult to trace.
+Models perform well offline but struggle in real environments.
+Dashboards are accessed but not consistently trusted.
+AI systems are deployed, yet economic impact is difficult to trace.

-The problem is rarely technical sophistication.
+The issue is rarely technical capability.

 It is the absence of decision-centered design.